monkeytypegame/monkeytype/CONTRIBUTING.md

 Below are a set of general guidelines for different types of changes.

-### Commit Guidelines
+### Pull Request Naming Guidelines

-We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
-This allows us to automatically generate changelogs and version releases.
-Please follow the guidelines below when writing commit messages.
-If you are using VSCode, you can install the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension to help you write commit messages.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our pull request titles (and commit messages on the master branch). lease follow the guidelines below when naming pull requests.

-For commit types, we use the following:
+For types, we use the following:

 - `feat`: A new feature
 - `impr`: An improvement to an existing feature